Yelfive/md-notes/Architecture/Micro Service/Dictionary.md

 - `A` Available
 - `P` Partition tolerance

-> Distributed system can never fulfill all the three
+> Distributed system can never fulfill all the three characteristics.

 ## BASE